vbigot-juloux/ane-research-humanities/docs/Guidelines.md

 <h4 style="font-size: 12px">Additional recommendations</h4>
 <ul style="list-style-type: circle; text-align: justify">
   <li>To facilitate the understanding to follow your demonstration, especially to <b>neophytes, beginners and bachelors’ degree</b>, we have decided to add two glossaries.
-Both will be collective; in other words, <u>editors will select few relevant (and non-repetitive) quotations from your paper</u> to creating two glossaries with names of authors (see the sub-section below for further information):
+Both will be collective; in other words, <u>editors will select few relevant (and non-repetitive) quotations from your paper</u> to creating two glossaries with names of authors (see the sub-section <a href="#glossaries" name="glossaries">below</a> for further information):
 <ul style="list-style-type: square">
   <li>Technical words (related to the field of research of Anthropology, Archaeology, Philology, Philosophy, History, and methods including digital practices and computer science).</li>
   <li>Toponyms, languages/writing, chronologies (a quick overview).</li>